-(e) Does the policy have a differential impact on different groups?
-YES (f) Is the impact adverse (i.e. less favourable) on one or more groups?
+N/A (e) Does the policy have a differential impact on different groups?
+NO (f) Is the impact adverse (i.e. less favourable)?
 NO (g) Does it have the potential to disadvantage or discriminate unfairly against any of the groups in a way that is unlawful?
 NO